dmapper/sharedb-access/README.md

 racer.use(shareAccess);
 ```

-Using share-access you can control "create", "read", "update", and "delete"
+Using `share-access` you can control `create`, `read`, `update`, and `delete`
-database operation for every collections.
+database operation for every collection.
 You can use two types of rules:
-'allow' and 'deny'.
+`allow` and `deny`.
 By default all the operations are denied.
 So, you should
 add some rules to allow them.
-For example, If at least one 'allow'-rule allows
+If at least one `allow`-rule allows the write, and
-the write, and no 'deny'-rules deny the write, then the write is allowed to
+no `deny`-rules deny the write, then the write is allowed to proceed.
-proceed.

-You can call 'allow' and 'deny'-rules as many times as you like.
+You can call `allow` and `deny`-rules as many times as you like.
 The functions
-should return true if they think the operation should be allowed for 'allow'
+should return `true` if they think the operation should be allowed for `allow`
-rules and denied for 'deny'-rules.
-Otherwise they should return false, or
+rules and denied for `deny`-rules.
+Otherwise they should return `false`, or
-nothing at all (undefined).
+nothing at all (`undefined`).

 #### Create